-In spite of what many denominations may teach and practice, the New Testament supports the concept of small groups, led by those who are not "ordained," meeting to worship God and conduct studies of the Bible.
-Aquila and Priscilla, a couple the Apostle Paul met during his second missionary journey, led a home fellowship (Romans 16:3, 5).
-A man by the name of Nymphas, who lived in Laodicea, also hosted a home fellowship (Colossians 4:15).
-Philemon, from where we get the Scriptural book of the same name, led a fellowship as well (Philemon 2).
+Aquila and Priscilla, a couple the Apostle Paul met during his second missionary journey, led Bible studies in their home (Romans 16:3, 5).
+They were instrumental in teaching Apollos the full truth about the gospel and Jesus Christ that he lacked (Acts 18:24 - 28).
+A man named Nymphas, who lived in Laodicea, also hosted a group of believers in his home (Colossians 4:15 - 16).
+Philemon, from where we get the Bible book of the same name, led a fellowship as well (Philemon 2).

-Christians meeting together to stir each other up to do good is especially important in the end time before the return of Christ.
-The Apostle Paul admonishes us in the book of Hebrews, "And let us be concerned about one another, and be stirring up one another unto love and good works; Not forsaking the assembling of ourselves together, even as some are accustomed to do; but rather, encouraging one another, and all the more as you see the day drawing near (Hebrews 10:24 - 25).
+Christians meeting together to strengthen each other with the truth of the Bible and encourage fellow believers to do good works, is essential in the end time.
+The Apostle Paul admonishes us in the book of Hebrews that it is important for Christians to regularly meet so that we can, "(stir) up one another unto love and good works; Not forsaking the assembling of ourselves together . . . but rather, encouraging one another" (Hebrews 10:24 - 25, HBFV).

 The person chosen to lead a particular meeting of believers should first pray about the subject they wish to discuss.
 They should choose a topic that instructs and edifies their listeners and does not berate, put down or otherwise dominate them.
 They should be willing to do the work necessary to prepare notes with Scriptural references and whatever reference material they find helpful.

 One method for leading a Bible discussion is to have those attending read a passage based on a particular topic.
 After the passage is read, others in the group can then offer their comments.
 Another method is having the person chosen to led services that day talk for ten or fifteen minutes and then ask the group for any information that would like to add or questions that come to mind.
 Further discussion during Bible studies can be stimulated by having the leader ask questions of the group.